XarkLabs/Xosera/REFERENCE.md

 # Xosera - Xark's Open Source Embedded Retro Adapter

-Xosera is a Verilog design that implements an audio/video controller (aka Embedded Retro Adapter) providing Amiga-ish level video raphics digital audio capibilities.
+Xosera is a Verilog design that implements an audio/video controller (aka Embedded Retro Adapter) providing Amiga-ish level video graphics digital audio capabilities.

 The design was originally for iCE40UltraPlus5K FPGAs, but has been ported to other FPGAs (with enough internal memory, like larger ECP5).